 Bruno Mars slays at pre-Super Bowl concert in Houston

-The pop singer was in grade A form at a pre-Super Bowl show on Friday night, performing a top notch concert that matched the energy he showed when he hit the stage at halftime last year and in 2014.
-He worked Club Nomadic in Houston like a veteran: He danced slickly on one song, sang impressively on another, and played guitar throughout his 90-minute set.
+Bruno Mars performing at the 2016 Jingle Ball in Los Angeles.
+Mars was in top form at a pre-Super Bowl show in Houston Friday night, Feb.
+3, 2017, matching the energy he showed when he hit the stage at halftime last year and in 2014.

 Add your comments below